MercedezRodriguez/MECA482-BALL-ON-PLATE/README.md

 ![Alt Text](https://user-images.githubusercontent.com/75716205/102708250-77d4fd80-4256-11eb-8e24-d4c33654f7e8.png)

-## 4. Contoller Desig and Simulations
+## 4. Contoller Design and Simulations
 ## 4a.
 Controller
 ###### Our design was created with the criteria of
 ###### - 3 seconds settling time